foundryvtt/foundryvtt-cli/README.md

 fvtt package pack "compendiumName"
 ```

-Reads a directory of serialized Objects and writes them to a LevelDB database in the current Package /packs/ directory.
+Reads a directory of serialized Objects and writes them to a database in the current Package /packs/ directory.
 There are a number of options available to customize the operation, check out `fvtt package pack --help` for more information.

 ## Example Workflow